 Backpacking boots are usually stiff, and the boots are usually cut higher up on the ankle for protection.
 These boots enable the hiker to carry heavy loads.
 The stiff boot also helps the hiker on rocky terrain, because the foot doesn’t flex with the edges of rocks, and, when hiking on steep terrain, the stiff boot will help with a hiker’s fatigue.
 The one thing to remember about stiff boots is that there are break-in requirements.
 A boot may feel comfortable in the store, but when it is worn for a mile or so, the stiffness of the boot can tire out the foot much more quickly.
 Also, feet swell after strenuous use, and when feet swell, the boot becomes much more tight while hiking.
 If the boots fit well, then after the break-in time, they should become more comfortable.

 Mountaineering boots are very stiff and offer a great amount of ankle support.
-Mountaineering boots are usually worn in very steep terrain or on icy, glacial terrain.
+Mountaineering boots are usually worn on very steep terrain or on icy, glacial terrain.
 The boots are also important for ankle protection when carrying very heavy loads.

 Backpacking into remote areas of the west is both fun and rewarding.
 There are many challenges the hiker can face on a pack trip, and he should always be prepared to encounter anything from unpredictable weather, injury, or even an encounter with a bear.
 One way that a hiker can be more prepared is to properly load his pack, and also to have his pack fastened correctly about his upper body so that the pack is merely an extension of him.
 Remember, in the backcountry, your backpack is your lifeline; it is responsible for protecting your food, shelter, and clothing.